zuozhenggh/learning-library/security-library/oiri/deploy-oiri/deploy-oiri.md

   The *default-keystore.jks* is located at *DOMAIN_HOME/config/fmwconfig*.
 The certificate you are exporting here protects the OIG REST API.
 It is not the same as the OIG server certificate.

 2. Copy the *xell.pem* file exported from the OIG keystore to the */nfs/oiri/data/keystore/* directory.
-Launch another terminal tab as *opc* user to copy the file
+Launch another terminal tab as *opc* user to copy the file.

     ```
     <copy>sudo cp /u01/oracle/config/domains/oig_domain/config/fmwconfig/xell.pem /nfs/oiri/data/keystore/</copy>